Landlord Accreditation Scotland

 If you're not happy with the way your landlord or letting agent deals with your complaint, you can take the matter to Landlord Accreditation Scotland.
-You must make your complaint to Landlord Accreditation Scotland in writing, either in a letter, by email or via the online form at the Landlord Accreditation Scotland website.
+You must make your complaint to Landlord Accreditation Scotland in writing, either in a letter, by email or online.

 You must include in your letter or email:

 the name of your landlord or letting agent